 From 2016-2017, Kyle served as an Assistant Attorney General in the Minnesota Attorney General’s Office, where he represented the Minnesota Department of Revenue in state and federal courts.
 His practice involved a variety of complex tax matters, at both the trial and appellate court levels, most notably defending the State in high profile commerce and due process clause challenges to the application of state tax law.
 This work touched on a wide array of tax types including sales and use tax, personal income tax, and personal property tax valuation; similarly it involved a variety of legal claims and defenses, including personal jurisdiction, subject matter jurisdiction, and procedures under writ of mandamus.
 Kyle briefed and argued a case before the Minnesota Supreme Court, and assisted in the briefing and preparation for argument of at least three other cases before that Court.
 In lower courts, Kyle briefed and argued multiple motions to dismiss, for summary judgment, and to compel discovery.
 His work garnered multiple favorable results on behalf of the people of Minnesota.
 While at the AGO, Kyle also worked directly with Minnesota citizens who contacted the office to provide assistance with their concerns.

-Since joining Ciresi Conlin, Kyle has had primary researching and brief drafting responsibility in complex civil litigation matters.
+Since joining Ciresi Conlin, Kyle has litigated all aspects of complex civil matters, including oral argument, research and writing for dispositive and non-dispositive motions, taking and defending depositions, working with expert witnesses, and witness examination at trial.
 Across countless state and federal court matters, Kyle has worked on motions to dismiss, motions for summary judgment, pre- and post-trial motions, discovery matters, mandamus proceedings, and engaged in extensive settlement negotiations and client counseling.
 He has further developed his appellate practice as well, working on briefing and preparation for argument of cases in the Eighth Circuit, Minnesota Supreme Court, and Minnesota Court of Appeals.

 Negotiated a $27 million settlement in a royalty fee dispute, with Jan Conlin, Heather McElroy, and Barry Landy, which was scheduled for arbitration.
 (2019)